SAIRAJ41/App-Development-Experiments/Experiment 12/Flutter/README.md

 # Authorization with Flutter:
 This experiment focuses on implementing secure user authentication and authorization using Firebase Authentication.
 It demonstrates sign-up, login, and logout functionality with both Email/Password and Google Sign-In methods.
-The experiment was implemented in both Flutter, ensuring consistent user access control across platforms.
+The experiment was implemented in Flutter, ensuring consistent user access control across platforms.

 ## Key Features:
 Secure user authentication using Firebase Authentication.